 MAP IT

-You don’t have to hire fake Secret Service agents to look like you belong in DC, even if your flight just landed yesterday.
-As sure as the Parisians tie their scarves just so, Washingtonians have certain habits, ways of speaking and quirks, and if you know a few of them in advance, you’ll feel right at home (and someone might even ask you for directions).
+In DC, you don’t have to hire fake Secret Service agents to blend in.
+Like other great cities of the world, Washingtonians have a strong identity of their own, with distinct habits, quirks, ways of speaking and favorite activities.
+If you know a few of them in advance, you’ll get the local experience and feel right at home.
+Someone might even ask you for directions.

 01

 Yes, DC’s underground train system is technically a subway, but locals call it by its given name, the Metro.
-Created in 1967, Metro carries millions of people each year on it six colored-coded lines.
+Created in 1967, Metro carries millions of people each year on its six color-coded lines.
 Dozens of stops service hotels, National Mall attractions and suburban sites like Arlington National Cemetery.

 02